 - Clear Baits/Black Baits - use the silhouette factor.
 Suitable for low light/clear water.

 - Cup the blades on a prop bait for a noisier and slower retrieve.
 Same on a buzzbait.

 I use about four different styles of rods:

-- 6' Short twitching Rod - This rod lets me gain wrist control needed for walking baits and for spitting poppers.
-The rod has a lot of tip.
+- 6' Short twitching Rod - This rod lets me gain wrist control for walking baits and spitting poppers.
+The rod has a lot of tips.
 My primary rod!

-- 6'6" Long Twitching Rod - Same action as the 6' but a little longer and a little more back bone.
-I step up to this bigger rod primarily when I am fishing the bigger type baits.
+- 6'6" Long Twitching Rod - Same action as the 6' but slightly longer and a little more backbone.
+I step up to this bigger rod primarily when fishing the bigger type of baits.